supitchasaw/ds_class_2021/README.md

 * [ ] [McDonald](example/interactive_ipywidgets.ipynb)
 ### [EDA](https://towardsdatascience.com/an-extensive-guide-to-exploratory-data-analysis-ddd99a03199e)
 > source: https://towardsdatascience.com/an-extensive-guide-to-exploratory-data-analysis-ddd99a03199e
-> ‘Understanding the dataset’ can refer to a number of things including but not limited to…
+> `Understanding the dataset` can refer to a number of things including but not limited to…
 > * [ ] `Extracting` important variables and leaving behind useless variables
 > * [ ] `Identifying` outliers, missing values, or human error
 > * [ ] `Understanding` the relationship(s), or lack of, between variables